poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Anticipatory Set:
 Demonstrate a completed breadboard circuit without going over all the steps

-## Reteaching Ideas: (for students who didn’t understand the first time)
-Review the breadboard concept of how it is organized wires on a grid and each row is connected together
-Model the first connection of putting in the wires in the individual hole and provide the name of the hole (ie. A3).

 ## Independent Practice
 Students breadboarding following the schematic